 One mistake shouldn’t rule the rest of your life.
 But that’s exactly what can happen if you’re convicted of operating a vehicle under the influence (OWI).
 Having an OWI on your record can make it difficult to find employment, housing, or affordable auto insurance.
 A driver’s license suspension can also last up to 6 months or even several years!

-Here’s what you should do if you’re pulled over on suspicion of drunk driving.
+Here’s what you should do if you’re.

 No one wants to see flashing police lights in their rearview mirror.
 Yet it’s important that you stay calm.